ROCm/container-toolkit/README.md

           GPUs [1] have not been made exclusive because more than one container is currently using it
           ```

-  4. Setting GPUs to have `shared` accessibility
+  6. Setting GPUs to have `shared` accessibility:

+      If GPU Tracker is enabled, GPUs can be set to have shared access in containers.
+If the user tries to make GPUs shared when GPU Tracker is disabled, nothing happens and a message indicating that GPU Tracker is disabled is printed.
+By default when GPU Tracker is disabled, GPUs have shared accessibility.

       ```text
       > amd-ctk gpu-tracker status